Super League clubs tackle 'monopolistic' UEFA on EU law | DW | 29.10.2021

 The Super League was a PR disaster.
 Fans of the six English clubs involved staged vociferous protests, forcing the project to collapse just 48 hours after it had first been announced.
 There was ever a rare apology from the bank JPMorgan, which had pledged financial backing.

+Their main issue was that the Super League would completely upend club football, creating a protected pan-national elite, undermining national leagues and other existing competitions and destroyed football's "pyramid" league structure, whereby all clubs can theoretically reach the top of the game if they perform well enough.

-It is clear that the plan lacks popular support with football fans, and several national governments have made clear their support for UEFA for this case.
+It is clear that the plan lacks popular backing, and several national governments have made clear their support for UEFA for this legal case.
 Meanwhile, a European Commission spokesperson quoted by the Financial Times says the EU will make observations "related to the compliance of UEFA and FIFA rules with EU competition and internal market rules."

 Barcelona, Real Madrid and Juventus are still determined to establish a Super League of some kind and they are confident of a landmark ruling in this case against UEFA and FIFA.